Grsmto/simplebar/README.md

 Whether scrolling using a trackpad or mousewheel the experience is identical to the browser's native behaviour.
 OSX users still get intertial scrolling when they perform a trackpad swipe, without any additional calculation required on the plugin's part.

 Key to this technique is hiding the native browser scrollbars.
-In modern browsers (webkit) this is achieved simply by hiding the scrollbar using the ::webkit-scrollbar pseudo selector.
+In modern browsers (i.e. webkit) this is achieved simply by hiding the scrollbar using the ::webkit-scrollbar pseudo selector.
 In other browsers the width of the browser scrollbar is added to the content element, which has its overflow hidden, effectively hiding the scrollbar from view.

+## 5. When to use it

+TrackpadScrollEmulator is designed for use in web application UIs.
+A good example is the Rdio app, on which the plugin is based.
+In Rdio the UI is divided into a number of discrete segments, each of which contains an infinitely long content blob - a list of online friends, for instance.
+Traditionally a browser scrollbar would be permanently displayed alongside each content blob, which eats into valuable screen real estate and clutters the interface.

+TrackpadScrollEmulator hides the scrollbars, leaving a much more attractive interface.
+The user can still scroll each segment independently, but scrollbars are only revealed as required.

-## 5. Limitations
+## 6. Limitations

 TrackpadScrollEmulator can currently handle vertical or horizontal scrollbars, but not both simultaneously.

-## 6. Credits
+## 7. Credits

 Obviously most of the credit for this technique goes to Rdio's developers.
 Rdio is a Backbone application, so their solution is a combination of Backbone, Underscore, jQuery, CSS and Bujagali (their own templating system).
 All I have really done is to port their scrolling functionality to jQuery.